TiendaNube/api-docs/resources/script.md

 Script
 ======

 The Script resource allows the app to register custom Javascript to be run in the store or in the checkout page.
 Also, if the user deletes your app, then he will not have to edit his theme to remove your JavaScript.
+When an app is uninstalled from a store, all of the scripts the app created are automatically removed along with it.

 You should have the following things into consideration: